jbramburger/Slow-Discovery/README.md

 - Saturn_SlowDiscovery.m: Slow timescale discovery for the evolution of Saturn in its orbital plane.
 Data is loaded from saturn_data.mat.
 Corresponds to work in Section III B.

 - Chaos_SlowDiscovery.m: Slow timescale discovery for the evolution of a signal with chaotic slow dynamics.
 Corresponds to work in Section III C.

+A video abstract associated to this code and the corresponding paper is available at: https://www.youtube.com/watch?v=2ji2-XUgVl0&t=31s